 The facility offers Offender shower curtains that do not create blind spots, half walls to protect from viewing during restroom functions, and mirrors that do not affect privacy.
 The facility restrooms, showers, and living units were inspected for compliance and the auditor observed shower curtains for privacy while taking a shower, restroom barriers for Offender privacy while using the restroom, and camera placements throughout the facility that did not indicate cross gender viewing during periods of undress by the population.
 This prevents Offender viewing while changing clothes and using the restroom except during incidental viewing during routine staff rounds.
+The auditor noted one shower in A&B Dorm did not have a facility issued shower curtain.
+The offenders were using a bed sheet to substitute as a curtain.
+This was corrected during the on-site review and no further concerns determined.

 Housing unit post orders indicate a procedure for staff of the opposite gender to announce their presence when entering an Offender housing unit.
 This practice was observed throughout the facility site review as staff announced their presence and documented this action in the unit logbooks.
-The Caldwell CC provides signage at the door of each unit requiring this announcement.
-The auditor reviewed the Caldwell CC method of notifying the hearing-impaired Offenders when a female staff member is on the unit.
-As this information is provided over the loudspeaker, staff announce their presence, and the facility performs a formal announcement over the intercom system during each shift change.
+The Wilkes CC provides signage at the door of each unit requiring this announcement.